 My uncle Roger worked in interior design for over 22 years.
 He was part of a team that worked all across North America, decorating houses of all different types and styles.

 In the past 14 years, he’s lived in three very different locations: Idaho, Maine and New Mexico, where he recently retired.
 His homes are always modest, yet beautiful tributes to the local culture and climate.
-The photos in this blog post are from these three homes.
+The photos in this blog post are from those three homes.

 Here is Uncle Roger’s advice on choosing paint colours for your home.